Consumer Law Solicitors

 The key element of the protection is that you have bought something from a store, trader or tradesperson for less than $40,000, and that item is to be used by you as an ordinary household good, in other words, for personal use (as opposed to commercial use).

-As a consumer (or shopper) you have rights against trading practices that might be used to make a sale, for instance
+As a consumer (or shopper) you have Consumer Law rights against trading practices that might be used to make a sale, for instance

-- a business must not make false, misleading or deceiving claims to you about a product it sells or it is in breach of Consumer Law.
+- A business must not make false, misleading or deceiving claims to you about a product it sells or it is in breach of Consumer Law.

-- products must be safe, durable, free from defects, fit for purpose, acceptable in appearance, match its description and match any sample or demonstration model or it is in breach of Consumer Law.
+- Products must be safe, durable, free from defects, fit for purpose, acceptable in appearance, match its description and match any sample or demonstration model or it is in breach of Consumer Law.

-- if you enter a contract, lay-by agreement or other agreement it must be clear, concise and not contain unfair terms or it is in breach of Consumer Law.
+- If you enter a contract, lay-by agreement or other agreement it must be clear, concise and not contain unfair terms or it is in breach of Consumer Law.

 If you have been the victim of any of these types of trading practices then you may be able to demand a refund from the trader, a replacement or that the product be fixed.
-If you're unsure, or would like legal advice regarding the ins-and-outs of consumer law, contact our Nambour lawyers.
+If you're unsure, or would like legal advice regarding the ins-and-outs of Consumer Law, contact our Sunshine Coast Consumer Law solicitors.

 Of course, it is not always that simple, the period in which a product might be protected by a consumer guarantee varies from product to product and the law recognises that a $300 washing machine is unlikely to last 10 years and a consumer guarantee as to durability of that product would be much less.
 It will change from product to product and from manufacturer to manufacturer.

-Please contact our Nambour lawyers to discuss your particular situation so we can assess your rights and provide you with advice on any potential claim you might have.
+Please contact our consumer law lawyers to discuss your particular situation so we can assess your rights and provide you with advice on any potential claim you might have.